realmatterio/PQC-2035/README.md

 - **Caching**: Store frequently used PQC keys in ICCHSM for efficient access.

 These optimizations are evaluated for efficiency within the Sandbox “PQC/2035”.

 ---

-## 10. Sandbox Implementation

-The Sandbox “PQC/2035” is a controlled testing environment designed to validate the PQC-enabled blockchain framework.
-Its objectives are:

-- **Efficiency Testing**: Measure the performance of the PQC VPN blockchain, including transaction throughput, latency, and PQC multi-signature processing times.
-Benchmarks compare PQC algorithms (e.g., ML-DSA, ML-KEM) against traditional cryptography under various network conditions.
-- **Security Risk Assessment**: Identify vulnerabilities in the PQC implementation, focusing on cryptographic strength, key management, and smart contract security.
-Conduct penetration testing to evaluate resistance to quantum and classical attacks.
-- **Hacker Testing Platform**: Provide a secure environment for ethical hackers to stress-test the blockchain, simulating quantum-enabled attacks on PQC algorithms and VPN tunnels to validate robustness.
-- **Token ICO Feasibility**: Assess the viability of a primary market token Initial Coin Offering (ICO) connected via the blockchain bridge (Section 7.2).
-Test cross-chain token transfers, PQC multi-signature validation, and regulatory compliance to ensure a secure and scalable ICO process.

-The Sandbox leverages the demonstration programs (Section 7) to simulate real-world scenarios, providing data to refine the blockchain for enterprise deployment.

----